MarFanNL/HeishamonMQTT/README.md

 Simple plugin to manage Heishamon through MQTT

 ```
+-- Beta --
+This version is still in Beta release.
+Doc in progress

 This plugin is able to read and to control the Panasonic using the Heishamon module.
 ```